 If you’re dealing with a piece of wood that has already seasoned a bit, splitting shouldn’t be an issue at all.
-Cherry trees don’t tend to have very large trunk diameters, maybe 1 or 2 feet generally; the small diameter also aids in the split-ability of this wood.
+Cherry trees don’t tend to have very large trunk diameters, typically 1 or 2 feet; the small diameter also aids in the split-ability of this wood.
 Wedges are rarely needed to split cherry if you are using a heavy enough splitting maul, chopping properly, and the particular piece of wood doesn’t have too many knots or twists in it.

 Kindling Grade: A+

 Cook Wood Grade: B-

 Sassafras is a medium, sometimes large, tree.
 I’ve usually seen them 20–50 feet tall, though sometimes they grow up to 90 feet.
 They usually have a trunk diameter averaging 2–4 feet.
 This tree is widespread in the eastern and southern United States.